RWS/studio-api-docs/apiconcepts/filetypesupport/extending_existing_file_type_component_builder.md

     return fileTypeInformation;
 }
 ```

-***
+## Complete Implementation

-Here is the complete code for creating a new file type definition based upon the XML file type definition using the new native verifier.
+Here's the complete code for creating a new file type definition based on the XML file type definition with the new native verifier:

 # [C#](#tab/tabid-4)
 ```cs